runyanjake/olomana/gitea/README.md

 Then start containers again.

 5. Go to xxx.xxx.xx.xxx:3300 and fill out initial config.
+Everything should match up to default values.

 Some things that were weird: